mxcrawford/Mendix-AWS-Rekognition/README.md

 <img src="readme-img/rekognition-train-model.png">

 2. Keep default settings and click **Train model**.
 Depending on a number of images it will take from 30 minutes to 24 hours.
 Note: 200 images takes about 40 minutes.
+You don't have to wait for model completion please proceed to the next section.

 <img src="readme-img/rekognition-train-confirmation.png">